-When something is difficult to manage, it's easy to avoid it entirely and instead place it into the ‘too-hard basket’ where it’ll likely stay forever.
-And this is exactly what organisations need to avoid doing - whether consciously or subconsciously.
+When something is challenging to manage, it's easy to avoid it entirely and instead place it into the 'too-hard basket' where it'll likely stay forever.
+And this is exactly what organisations need to avoid doing - consciously or subconsciously.

-Mental health, no matter how difficult the conversation or the task is, should never be placed into the ‘too-hard basket’.
-Instead, it needs to be worked through by taking some simple but proactive steps, guided by expert advice, in order to help build the mental resilience of workers.
+No matter how difficult the conversation or task is, mental health should never be placed into the 'too-hard basket'.
+Instead, it needs to be worked through by taking some simple but proactive steps, guided by expert advice, to help build the mental resilience of workers.

-It is vital for organisations to have an open conversation around workplace mental health, and to ensure the solutions to overcome any challenges are easily manageable.
-The key is having the confidence to intervene early, and then putting great leadership and expert guidance in place to ensure those facing mental health challenges are wholly supported.
+It is vital for organisations to have an open conversation around workplace mental health and to ensure the solutions to overcome any challenges are easily manageable.
+The key has the confidence to intervene early and put outstanding leadership and expert guidance in place to ensure those facing mental health challenges are fully supported.

-Because doing all of these things combined will not only enable organisations to build a stronger, more resilient workforce, it also removes the stigma around mental health which in turn.
-By doing this, conversations are easier, tasks aren’t as daunting, the solutions are manageable which means the end result is even more improvement… which then in turns creates a stronger, more resilient workforce.
+Because doing all of these things combined will not only enable organisations to build a more robust, more resilient workforce, it also removes the stigma around mental health, which in turn.
+By doing this, conversations are more accessible, tasks aren't as daunting, and the solutions are manageable, which means the result is even more improvement… which then, in turn, creates a more robust, more resilient workforce.

 humans are fundamentally good